Pransav290302/NextGen-Elearning/README.md

 - **Interview Value**: Demonstrates both **system design thinking** roles, flows and also relations and **hands-on coding skills** (MERN stack, file uploads, REST API, Redux state management).

 ### Key Highlights
-- **Role Separation**: Students consume content, Instructors create content, and Admins govern the system.
+- **Role Separation**: Students consume content, Instructors create content and Admins govern the system.
 - **Flexible Lectures**: Support for both YouTube links and local video uploads.
-- **Data Integrity**: Structured models for Users, Courses, Categories, Lectures, Enrollments, and Profiles.
+- **Data Integrity**: Structured models for Users, Courses, Categories, Lectures, Enrollments and Profiles.
 - **Scalable Stack**: Built with the MERN stack, making it deployable on cloud platforms like AWS, Render, or Heroku.
 - **Dashboard-driven UX**: Each role gets personalized views to focus on their tasks.